 According to Article 1 of Social Code Book VIII (SGB VIII), child and youth services and thus also youth work must help every young person make use of their right to personal development and to become a responsible and socially competent individual.
-Furthermore youth work corresponds to the overarching values and principles laid down in the German constitution (Grundgesetz) (see “Youth Policy Governance > Target population of youth policy").
+Furthermore youth work corresponds to the overarching values and principles laid down in the German constitution (Grundgesetz) (see “Youth Policy Governance > Target population of youth policy") and the human rights.
 Articles 11 & 12 SGB VIII stipulate specific rules regarding youth work.
 Article 11 SGB VIII says that young people must be given access to youth work needed to help their development.
 As such, there is an objective obligation on statutory child and youth services providers, i.e the local offices, to provide and/or finance youth work activities.
 However, there is no subjective legal entitlement by children, young people or families to such or certain services.

 - Youth associations, groups and initiatives,

 The law also requires services to reflect the interests of young people, who should have a say in what and how services are structured.
 Furthermore, services should help to teach young people self-determination and motivate them to take social responsibility and get involved in social issues.
 Unlike with other youth services, the law does not pinpoint specific target groups; instead, youth work activities are aimed at all young people (see “General context”).
 The law explicitly mentions that persons over the age of 27 can also make use of certain youth work services.

 The law specifies the following key areas of youth work

 - Informal youth education in general, political, social, health-related, cultural, natural and technical subjects

 - Youth work in sport, games and social interaction